 - Even when vaccinated (staff or family), the above restrictions are required to be followed

 For virtual visits, the Centre is able to offer secure and encrypted video conferencing solutions along with traditional phone and email support.
 This is the safest option and is strongly encouraged whenever possible.
-The majority of SS families are currently receiving some portion of their services via secure video link.
+The majority of SS families are currently receiving some portion of their services via secure video links.

-For in-person visits, Centre staff have been trained on wide range of safety protocols including PPE, physical distancing measures, sanitation procedures, and screening measures.
+For in-person visits, Centre staff have been trained on a wide range of safety protocols including PPE, physical distancing measures, sanitation procedures, and screening measures.
 An orientation is provided for any families that request in-person services before in-person services begin (SLP, OT, or Behavior Consultation & Interventionist Sessions) to ensure everyone understands and agrees to these expectations.